-- 1. Efforts will be made to provide assistance on a first-come, first-served basis, however, severity of need will take precedence.
-Severity of need will be based on the following criteria: - One or more occupants of the dwelling is age 62 or older. - One or more occupants of the dwelling is handicapped. - Condition of the dwelling is a threat to the health and/or safety of the occupants. - Total household income is below 50% of the County median. - 2.
+- 1. Our efforts will be made to provide assistance on a first-come, first-served basis, however, severity of need will take precedence.
+Severity of need will be based on the following criteria: - One or more occupants of the dwelling is age 62 or older. - One or more occupants of the dwelling is handicapped.

+- Condition of the dwelling is a threat to the health and/or safety of the occupants.
+(Example: Failure of well or septic system) - Total household income is below 50% of the County median. - 2.
 The Housing Review Board will meet as needed.
-The Board will review applications and recommendations from the Program Administrator and will make decisions as to which shall be funded and the method of financing.
-Grievances and appeals against the decision of the Housing Review Board will be made in writing within 30 days after notification of the Board's decision.
+The Board will review applications and recommendations from the Program Coordinator and will make decisions as to which shall be funded and the method of financing.
+These decisions are based upon the feasibility and affordability analysis computations in DCHD underwriting process.
+Grievances and appeals against the decision of the Housing Review Board will be made in writing within 30 days after written notification of the Board's decision.
 Additional information not presented at the time of the meeting must be requested with the request for an appeal hearing.
-Appeals will be referred to the County Administrator who will act on them within 30 days of receipt.
-Applicants may further appeal to the County Commissioners within 30 days after the decision of the County Administrator.
+Appeals will be referred to the Chief Administrative Officer who will act on them within 30 days of receipt.
+Applicants may further appeal to the County Commissioners within 30 days after the decision of the Chief Administrative Officer.
 Applicants will be notified of the grievance procedures upon notification of action by the Board on their cases. - 3.
-Upon application approval, the Administrator will send appropriate documentation to the Maryland Historical Trust for the Section 106 review. - 4.
+Upon application approval, the Coordinator will send appropriate documentation to the Maryland Historical Trust for the Section 106 review. - 4.
 The Inspector will perform a detailed, written work-up for each approved case.

-IV.
-STRUCTURE OF FINANCIAL ASSISTANCE
+IV.STRUCTURE OF FINANCIAL ASSISTANCE

 - 1. The average amount of assistance is expected to be \$20,000.
 The maximum grant amount will be \$30,000.
-Total improvements may exceed \$30,000 if the afterrehab value of the dwelling is in excess of all mortgage amounts and the home can be brought into compliance using what is still considered to be moderate to of these substantial rehabilitation guidelines.
+Total improvements may exceed \$30,000 if the after-rehabilitation value of the dwelling is in excess of all mortgage amounts and the home can be brought into compliance using what is still considered to be moderate according to rehabilitation guidelines.
 CDBG Awards exceeding \$30,000 shall be in the form of 0% interest loans; payment amounts to be determined using the Special Loans Program underwriting worksheet.
 Recipients must make payments as scheduled to the County Treasurer's Office until the entire principal amount of the debt is retired; there is no expiration on the term of the loans.
+A loan can be deferred, forgivable, no-interest or amortized at the discretion of the Housing Coordinator and the Housing Board approval.
 The Board may alternatively elect to supplement the \$30,000 maximum grant amount with loan funding through the State Special Loans Program.
 Payment and interest would be set by SLP according to their Program guidelines and loans would be serviced through their agency. - 2.
 In cases of the sale or cash-out re-financing of rehabilitated properties, the County must be re-paid the balance of the loan or grant per the terms outlined in the agreement.
 Reverse mortgages are not permitted while liens are still in effect.
 The following tiered system applies for liens placed on houses rehabilitated through a CDBG grant:

-Tier I- \$0 to \$12,500 grant requires a five (5) year lien

-Tier II- \$12,501 to \$25,000 grant requires a ten (10) year lien Tier III- \$25,001 to \$30,000 grant requires a fifteen (15) year lien.
+Tier I- \$0 to \$12,500 grant requires a five (5) year lien Tier II- \$12,501 to \$25,000 grant requires a ten (10) year lien Tier III- \$25,001 to \$30,000 grant requires a fifteen (15) year lien.
 A tiered portion of the grant amount must be repaid if the dwelling is sold after rehabilitation and prior to the expiration of the grant term.
 Repayment is required according to the following schedule: